MightyArty/Ex2_Graphs/README.md

 This class represent the GUI running simulator for our algorithem.<br/>
 [![CLICK HERE](https://i.ibb.co/8KNR8KC/Screen-Shot-2021-12-13-at-18-09-11.png)](https://www.youtube.com/watch?v=rzKde6IoVKQ "CLICK HERE")
 <br />
-<br />This video shows how to load the jar file that we've made using termminal ( java -jar FILENAME.jar JSONFILENAME.json) although you can run the jar file directly from the folder / from the IDE.
+<br />(Click on the image to load the vdeio)This video shows how to load the jar file that we've made using termminal ( java -jar FILENAME.jar JSONFILENAME.json) although you can run the jar file directly from the folder / from the IDE.
 <br /> The GUI has top menu bar with several options: FILE TAB -  loading from Json,saving to Json,determine the program.
 EDIT TAB: adding and removing nodes and edges,deleting the graph.
 GRAPH TAB: tsp,isconnected,shortest path,shortest path dist and center.
 # Algorithms Results
 ![](https://i.ibb.co/S59Y5Dk/Screen-Shot-2021-12-13-at-17-55-20.png)
+We've checked the results of our main algorithms through the test classes (using Junit)